 As their quest continues they are pursued by a secret organisation known as The Society.
 A group of hooligans who wish to uncover Dr Dee’s secrets and contact higher beings, but also wish to protect the world from their otherworldly activities.
 This allows for some thrilling car chases, night-time flits, and scenes were your just not quite sure what will happen next.

 I found this book to be a delicious mix of past and present.
 Blending old London with new in such detail that you feel you are tasting every breath, feeling every footstep, and picturing the world in which Dr John Dee would have experienced.
 Allowing for a stunning backdrop of Medieval Europe where ancient secrets lurked, and beliefs within the church were challenged.
-Dr Dee was which a character that you would easily believe came from fiction if not for the painstaking research which Tom has undertaken.
+Dr Dee was a character that you would easily believe came from fiction if not for the painstaking research Tom has undertaken.

 I just loved how Jayne Dee diaries entries were embedded into this book.
 Allowing us as readers to really understand what drove this extraordinary man, and become hooked on what Ben and Scott begin to experience.